Skip to main content

 If Indirect Costs are allowed they need to be requested/budgeted.

-• Federal – has a clear written policy in funding announcement or other documentation
+• Federal – has a clear written policy in funding announcements or other documentation

-• Industry – reduced IDC (lower than the federally-negotiated rate) may be allowed under very specific conditions for a fellowship, work with your SPO analyst to confirm the correct rate
+• Industry – reduced IDC (lower than the federally negotiated rate) may be allowed under very specific conditions for a fellowship, work with your SPO officer to confirm the correct rate

-• Foreign government – has a clear written policy in original funding documentation, SPO analyst will work with foreign institution to confirm the correct rate
+• Foreign government – has a clear written policy in original funding documentation, SPO officer will work with foreign institutions to confirm the correct rate

 Conflict of Interest